matthaul/ipsecautomation/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-**To avoid retyping too much info.
-Do a search and replace with your text editor for the following:**
-`matthaul`, `ipsecautomation`, `matthaul`, `matthaul@gmail.com`, `IPsec Automation`, `Automate ipsec tunnel vpn.
-Improve readability for tunnel statuses.
-Create a set it and forget it, tunnel monitor/keep alive service.`

 A tool to help tunnel administrators report and automate management of ipsec connections and tunnels.
 The first problem to solve is determine when an ipsec conn or a tunnel within that connection is down.
 Then bringing that tunnel up and doing so in such a way that does not require setting up IP addresses to monitor.
 The config file already knows what you are trying to do.